Kinmen’s Secret Tank 金門的秘密坦克

 Also at the beach, there must have been a wharf or some kind of refueling station.
 There are old oil cans very close to the tank.

-Kinmen was really turned into an island fortress and every beach is still covered in anti-landing spikes.
-There are especially cool at Aocuo beach.
+Kinmen was really turned into an island fortress, and every beach is still covered in anti-landing spikes.
+They are especially cool at Aocuo Beach.

 If you walk up the dunes you can get good views of the beach.